 Buying and selling an existing mooring

-In most of Northland's harbours, the demand for moorings continues to be high and some of the designated mooring areas are at full capacity.
-However, there are always a number of moorings within these mooring areas that are not occupied by vessels most of the time.
-These vacant moorings can and should be rented out and if the owners do not have a genuine need for their moorings then they should consider selling them.
+In most of Northland's harbours, the demand for moorings continues to be high.
+Some of the designated mooring areas are at full capacity.
+However, there are always a number of moorings within these areas that are not occupied by vessels most of the time.
+These vacant moorings can and should be rented out.

-The council actively encourages moorings to be sold if they are not being used.
+The council actively encourages owners to sell their moorings if they don’t have a genuine need for them, or the moorings are not being used.

 Check the following places for moorings advertised for sale:

-It is strongly recommended that you contact the council's Maritime Department to check on the permit conditions and service history of the mooring before agreeing to purchase.
+It is strongly recommended that you contact the council's maritime team to check the mooring’s permit conditions and service history before agreeing to purchase.

 Transferring a mooring